adammurdoch/kotlin-tools/base-plugins/README.md

 Expects that the application uses the JVM module system.

 - Creates a debug (unsigned) macOS application bundle and a release (signed and notarized) application bundle
-- Provides an application icon
+- Provides an application icon, default location is `src/main/Icon1024.png`
 - Use `dist` task to build the debug application bundle
 - Use `releaseDist` to build the release application bundle
 - Adds `application { }` block, see below for the available settings.